 7:00pm: Dinner at Driftwood Bistro

-We ordered fried okra, prepared in such a cool way we’d never seen before with the vegetable split like calamari tentacles.
-And we gobbled up Wild Georgia Shrimp n Grits (local), incredible sauteed green beans, fried rolls (yes, fried!) and a special scallops dish on the menu that evening.
+We ordered fried okra, prepared in such a cool way we'd never seen before with the vegetable split like calamari tentacles.
+And we gobbled up Wild Georgia Shrimp ‘n Grits (local and favorite southern food of mine, especially in the Carolinas), incredible sauteed green beans, fried rolls (yes, fried!), and a special scallops dish on the menu that evening.

 We had great drinks including a “Sea Turtle Green” Key Lime cocktail and red wine that benefited the turtles.
 Jekyll Island Reserve wines donate their proceeds to the Jekyll Island Foundation whose dollars benefit places like the Georgia Sea Turtles Center that we visited Sunday.
 It was nice to “Celebrate with a Purpose,” as Jekyll Island Reserve's motto states.

 The owner of Driftwood Bistro, Dan, used to own the restaurant that is now called The Wharf at Jekyll Island Club Resort.
-Back then it was called “Latitudes” and he ran it as a raw bar.
-After a hurricane he wasn’t able to rebuild there, so the hotel bought it and he relocated about a mile and a half away.
+Back then it was called “Latitudes,” and he ran it as a raw bar.
+He wasn't able to rebuild there after a devastating hurricane, so the hotel bought the restaurant from him and he relocated about a mile and a half away.
 We loved learning how everything was connected on this small island.

 After our meal and several bites of a decedent Georgia Bourbon Peach Cobbler a la Mode we headed back to the hotel to enjoy tv in bed and an early bedtime.